angelrodnah/solarglareroad/README.md

 Possible errors and messages:
 In several tools you might get this a tool validator license warning which you can ignore.
 You might also get an error with the astropy site that tries to reach out to get some tables from a .mil website.
 You can see the code in the function can be altered to use interpolated tables instead or offline mode.

+Included files:
 To see the result add to Pro and set up a time slider and you can see the road segments affected by solar glare.
 3D enhanced road geometry is an additional bonus output.
 Added is a zip file containing a geodatabase for sample output for the City of Falls church for several times of the year.
-You will need to provide your own input data for your study area.
+Also included is the input streets used.
+The current lat long in the project is for this area.
+You will need to provide your own input elevation data as that is too large to include here.
+You can export it from the Living atlas for the area as a tif.